Meliora Testlab has evolved to a new major version – Girus. The release includes enhancements to reporting and multiple new integration possibilities.

 Slack is a modern team communication and messaging app which makes it easy to set-up channels for messaging, share files and collaborate with your team in many ways.

 Meliora Testlab now supports integrating with Slack’s webhook-interfaces to post notifications about your Testlab assets to your Slack.
 The feature is implemented as a part of Testlab’s notice schemes.
-This way, you can set up rules for events which you prefer to be publishes to your targeted Slack #channel.
+This way, you can set up rules for events that you prefer to be published to your targeted Slack #channel.

 Webhooks are HTTP-protocol based callbacks which enable you ro react on changes in your Testlab project.
 Webhooks can be used as a one-way API to integrate your own system to Testlab.